William Pitt, 1st Earl of Chatham: Family

-Birth and education

-William Pitt was born at Golden Square, Westminster, on 15 November 1708.
-His older brother Thomas Pitt had been born in 1704 and they had five sisters: Harriet, Catherine, Ann, Elizabeth, and Mary.
-From 1719, William was educated at Eton College along with his brother.
+William's mother was Harriet Villiers, the daughter of Edward Villiers-FitzGerald and the Irish heiress Katherine FitzGerald.
+William's father was Robert Pitt (1680–1727), the eldest son of Governor Pitt.
+He served as a Tory Member of Parliament from 1705 to 1727. at Eton College along with his brother.
 William disliked Eton, later claiming that "a public school might suit a boy of turbulent disposition but would not do where there was any gentleness".
 It was at school that Pitt began to suffer from gout.
 Governor Pitt died in 1726, and the family estate at Boconnoc passed to William's father.
-When he died the following year, Boconnoc was inherited by William's elder brother, Thomas Pitt of Boconnoc.
+When he died the following year, Boconnoc was inherited by William's elder brother].

 In January 1727, William was entered as a gentleman commoner at Trinity College, Oxford.
 There is evidence that he was an extensive reader, if not a minutely accurate classical scholar.
 Virgil was his favourite author.
 William diligently cultivated the faculty of expression by the practice of translation and re-translation.
 In these years he became a close friend of George Lyttelton, who would later become a leading politician.
 In 1728, a violent attack of gout compelled him to leave Oxford without finishing his degree.
 He then chose to travel abroad, from 1728 attending Utrecht University in the Dutch Republic, gaining a knowledge of Hugo Grotius and other writers on international law and diplomacy.
 It is not known how long Pitt studied at Utrecht but, by 1730, he had returned to his brother's estate at Boconnoc.

 He had recovered from the violent attack of gout, but the disease proved intractable, and he continued to be subject to attacks of growing intensity at frequent intervals until his death.